Sledmine/forge/README.md

 # Highlights

 - Provides a store for all the Forge objects created on the server meaning the store is reusable, when a player joins mid game all the objects in the store can be pushed to the new player and sync everything created by other players on the server.
-- Any forged map is stored in a versionless .fmap meaning that forged maps will work in almost any map version if object paths did not change.
+- Any forged map is stored in a versionless .fmap meaning that forged maps will work in almost any Forge map version, objects that are not anymore in the Forge map will be ignored.
-- Forge works in local mode **(opening the map in LAN mode, does not work in a real LAN game)**, the script will act as a server and client at the same time allowing you to play in the same way as if you were connected to a real server.
+- Forge works in local mode **(Playing the map via LAN mode option, this does not work in a real LAN game)**, the script will act as a server and client at the same time allowing you to play in the same way as if you were connected to a real server.
-- Rcon messages are not persistent, except data intercepted from them, meaning that messages are not sent too often, only when they are needed, ensuring performance and less spamming messages blocking Halo Custom Edition flow.
+- Rcon messages are not persistent, except data intercepted from them, meaning that messages are not sent too often, only when they are needed, ensuring performance and less spamming messages blocking Halo Custom Edition thread flow.
-- Rcon messages come with full range compression to send specific values like floats that are hard to send via a message string, for example position and rotation values for every object are too important to keep them exactly in the same way they were sent, the compression used in Forge ensures the maximum and the minimum exact value at the moment of decompression using string.pack and string.unpack from Lua 5.3 (SAPP uses Lua 5.1, but some compatibility with Lua 5.3 can be achived by implemeting a compatibility library, bringing string.unpack and string.pack as a backport).
+- Rcon messages come with full range compression to send specific values like floats that are hard to send via string message, for example coordinates and rotation values for every object are too important to keep them exactly in the same way they were sent, the compression used in Forge ensures the maximum and the minimum exact value at the moment of decompression using `string.pack` and `string.unpack` from **Lua 5.3** (SAPP uses **Lua 5.1**, but some compatibility with **Lua 5.3** can be achived by implemeting a compatibility library, bringing `string.unpack` and `string.pack` as a backport).

 # Features

 ### **Multiple Biped Support**
-There is a simple built in system to associate players with a specific biped, used to swap between spartan and monitor, other bipeds can be added to this system to achieve different gametypes, armors, etc.
+There is a simple built in system to associate players with a specific biped, used to swap between spartan and monitor, other bipeds can be added to this system to achieve different armors, biped based gametypes, etc.

 ### **Object Selection**
 Objects are highligted when a monitor is looking at them, object selection is calculated via frame base for every object, meaning that non collideable objects can be selected too.